tinyerp/erppeek/docs/tutorial.rst

 This tutorial demonstrates some features of ERPpeek in the interactive shell.

-It assumes a server OpenERP 6.1 is installed.
+It assumes an OpenERP server is installed.
 The shell is a true Python shell.
 We have access to all the features and modules of the Python interpreter.